vahidetemadi/consul-gateway-lb/README.md

 # Load balancing Spring boot application services networked with Consul

 ### Introduction
-These days, most of the Java applications are developed in Spring boot __as micro-services that communicate with different protocols/standards.
+These days, most of the AI/commercial/financial applications are developed __ often as (micro)services that communicate via different protocols/standards.
+These applications, when decoupled as services with unique responsibility, are tailored to serve 1_000 to 1_000_000 users concurrently.

 ### Motivation
 When incoming request for specific service grows__usually exponentially__ the application requires to scale up, mostly horizontally via adding new instances.